Large-Scale Distributed Internet-based Discovery Mechanism for Dynamic Spectrum Allocation: Discovery protocol

-If the number of overlapping nodes exceeds $M$, i.e. a node has more than $M$ nodes with a utility higher than 1, the nodes are not able to discover all their candidate nodes.
-By considering all entries with utility larger than 1 as equal and sorting them by age, we can delete the oldest entries when the table is full.
-The random sampling mechanism then ensures that all nodes will eventually be discovered, but their entries are not necessarily in the table at the same time.
-When $M$ can be chosen such that it is higher than the maximum number of nodes with utility $> 1$, it leads to the lowest convergence time.
+If the number of overlapping nodes exceeds $M$, i.e., a node has more than $M$ nodes with a utility higher than 1, the nodes are not able to discover all their candidate nodes.
+This is likely to occur if the number of overlapping nodes can not be estimated in advanced, resulting in $M$ being set too low.
+The table may then be extended dynamically, for example in fixed intervals of 50 nodes to reduce the number of resize operations required before the correct table size is found.
+This does not affect the bandwidth use, as $K$, which determines the bandwidth used in each periodic interval, is left unchanged.

-By allowing $K$ to be shorter than $M$, the bandwidth requirements of the protocol can be kept low, even if $M$ is large.
+Another optimization we observe to give shorter discovery times in large networks is to not strictly delete nodes by lowest utility, but to always keep a small set of nodes that are far away (has low utility).
+This enables other nodes that contact us on their search for overlapping nodes to quickly ``jump'' across large distances in the topology.

+We implement a weighted delete mechanism by measuring the distance between the borders of the coordination areas for nodes that have utility $< 1$, i.e., that are not overlapping with us.
+We then use $log_2$ of the distance to classify the nodes into bins and then balance the number of nodes remembered in each bin.
+Nodes in the bins with the most nodes are deleted first.
+As we later see in the evaluation, this optimization decreases convergence time dramatically in some topologies.
+The idea of maintaining harmonically distributed links to other nodes based on a distance function has previously been used in, e.g., Symphony\cite{symphony} and with T-Man in Vitis\cite{vitis}, although the distance in these works is measured in terms of address space not geographical distance.

+To reduce the impact of partitions in the radio topology we also make sure that we attempt to maintain an equal amount of old nodes in four quadrants around each node.
+Without this optimization, a node at a partition border may end up remembering only members of its own partition, as members of other partitions are too far away to be considered important.
+By balancing the number of nodes remembered in each of the four quadrants, this effect is avoided.
+This solution was first suggested (but not implemented) in \cite{jelasity06}.